Mark Dickson (footballer)

-Early life and career
+Club career

 Dickson was born in Belfast.
 As a schoolboy, he played for the County Antrim under-16 side that reached the quarter-finals of the 1997 Milk Cup, losing to eventual winners Middlesbrough F.C., and also represented Belfast Schools.
 At club level, he played for St Andrew's Boys, Dunboyne and Glentoran Youth before moving to England to join Northampton Town as a youth trainee.
 He made only one brief first-team appearance – in the second round of the Football League Trophy on 11 January 2000, as a second-half substitute as Northampton lost to Bristol Rovers in a penalty shootout.
 While at Northampton, he was called up to the Northern Ireland under-17 team for a friendly match against Wales, and played for the under-18s in the European Championship qualifiers.
 Dickson completed his two-year apprenticeship with Northampton, but the club did not keep him on.